This post may include affiliate links.

 Forgiveness Can Happen From A Distance

 Whether the person is still in your life or not, forgiveness is often a process we still need to go through.
 Ironically often without the other person anyways.
-When my father moved I thought I was never going to be able to move forward until I saw and heard him say sorry.
+When my father moved, I thought I would never be able to move forward until I saw and heard him say sorry.

-When he moved overseas I learned not only all the points above but also that forgiveness can still happen whether that person is in your life or not or whether their physically there or not.
+When he moved overseas, I learned not only all the points above but also that forgiveness can still happen whether that person is in your life or not or whether they are physically there.

-Again, learning how to forgive someone who isn’t sorry is a process we have to go through.
+Again, learning to forgive someone who isn’t sorry is a process we must go through.

-Let’s be honest – we all feel stronger holding a grudge.
+We all feel stronger holding a grudge.
 It’s about sticking to our point of view until that person sees our side of things and eventually agrees with us!
-Of course, that’s never how it works.
-Especially when someone doesn’t say sorry!
+But, of course, that’s never how it works, especially when someone doesn’t say sorry!

 Then it becomes a game of who can forgive first because it’s seen as the weaker option.

-In fact, holding on to our feelings is easier than letting it go because it means we have to go through the whole process of acknowledging all the points above.
+Holding on to our feelings is easier than letting them go because it means we have to go through the whole process of acknowledging all the points above.
 Forgiving is hard work.
-It takes a lot of courage and self-esteem to be able to walk away from a situation with someone when you feel wronged and say it’s okay, I forgive you anyway.
+It takes a lot of courage and self-esteem to walk away from a situation with someone when you feel wronged and say it’s okay, I forgive you anyway.

 It Allows The Cycle To End